robjsliwa/mlx-sd-single-file-models/README.md

 The `txt2image.py` script was modify to add `--single_-file` argument that allows to select a single file model in safetensors format.
 The model will be automatically unpacked and cached for future use.
 You still need to use the `--model` argument to select the model type that the single file model is based on.
 The available base models are `sdxl` and `sd`.
 If you use a single file model, the `--model` argument is required.
 However, if you use a `--model` argument without `--single_file` the base StabilityAI model will be downloaded from HuggingFace and used.

-The `txt2image.py` was also modified to add `--height` and `--width` to allow control of the output image size instead of the hardcoded default 64x64.
+The `txt2image.py` was also modified to add `--height` and `--width` to allow control of the output image size instead of the hardcoded default.
+Notice that the height and width define the latent space size and not the output image size.
+For example, if you use `--height 128 --width 64` the output image will be 512x1024 pixels.

 Here are some examples of how to use the `--single_file` argument: